hxidrix/Numbers-into-Words/README.md

      Replace **A1** with the reference of the cell containing the number you want to convert.

 9. **Currency Formatting**:
-   - The formula automatically converts the number into words, and it will also work for converting numbers into dollar currency, such as "One Thousand Dollars" for "1000".
+   - The formula automatically converts the number into words and it will also work for converting numbers into dollar currency, such as "One Thousand Dollars" for "1000".